Blogs/AI

 SQL Error [42803]: ERROR: aggregate function calls cannot be nested

-This failure occurred because SQL does not allow aggregate functions such as COUNT() to be nested directly inside another aggregate without a grouping boundary.
-Identifying orders with multiple line items requires a grouped subquery or HAVING clause, which this query does not provide.
+The problem is structural.
+SQL does not allow aggregate functions like COUNT() to be nested directly inside another aggregate without a grouping boundary.
+To identify orders with multiple line items, you need a grouped subquery or a HAVING clause.
+This query provides neither.

 SELECT CAST(COUNT(DISTINCT o.id) filter (